blnote/malba-public/README.md

  1. save the downloaded Gephi Toolkit jar in the root directory of the source code
  2. within the root directory execute `clojure -T:build uber`
- 3. the `target` subdirectory should contain a jar file that can be run from within this directory using `java -jar malba-X.jar` where X is the current version.
+ 3. the root directory should contain a zip file malba-Version.zip containing a jar file and configuration files.
+ 4. proceed as described in Section Run above.